-Sly Stallone’s Youngest Daughter, Scarlet, Shows Some Skin In A Low Cut Bustier Top
+Sly Stallone's Youngest Daughter, Scarlet, Shows Some Skin In A Low-Cut Bustier Top

 "Shorty a lil' baddie / Shorty my lil' boo thing / And shorty got the... " she wrote.

 Meanwhile, Sophia simply used a number of emoji to express her approval.
-Sophia herself stunned social media last week after wearing a pretty spaghetti strap sundress while enjoying a night out, per The Inquisitr.
+Sophia herself stunned social media last week by wearing a pretty spaghetti strap sundress while enjoying a night out, per The Inquisitr.